eddiegemayel/electric-eye-dev-test-eddie/_design/readme2.md

 ### Phase 1b

 - Ideally, the existing functionality for adding to cart on a PDP is replicated
-    - Cart size counter in the header updates
     - Bonus points for handling the error the same way as well

 ### Phase 2